Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 > This section contains important information if there is any.

-  - February updates will focus on improving the Day Mode & Night Mode.
   - [The Recommended Chinese Font Has Replaced By "GenSenRounded TW"](#the-recommended-chinese-font-has-replaced-by-gensenrounded-tw)
   - [Met problem when updating ReMoods from v3 to v4?](#met-problem-when-updating-remoods-from-v3-to-v4)
   - [Collecting issue report and users feedback](#collecting-issues-report-and-users-feedback)